 Have you had a chance to complete last week’s exercises?

 In case you haven’t done the 10-minute exercises, you can find them here.

 How did you go?
 Did anything surprise you?

 Hopefully you found a few nuggets of wisdom and positivity amongst the crazy last few months we have all had.

 I always gain a lot from reflecting – even if it’s just for a few quick minutes.

 Reflection gives me opportunity to see what’s working well and what needs improvement.

 In this same light, it’s important to take time to develop a vision for the year ahead.
-It gives you grounding, propels you toward success faster, and calms the water when things get rocky.
+In the same way, it is important to have a company vision, a personal vision gives you grounding, keeps you focused, propels you toward success faster, and calms the water when things get rocky.